Bouboule-Corp/thurii-mobile-kotlin/docs/good_practive.md

 # Good Practice

-In addition to ....... and ......., here are some tips for a more maintainable and readable code
+In addition to the linter and the dependabot, here are some tips for a more maintainable and readable code

 ## Basic